lindeberg25/lea-stt/README.md

 This project provides a Python script to perform transcription and diarization on audio files.
 The script uses the whisper model ([Robust Speech Recognition via Large-Scale Weak Supervision](https://github.com/openai/whisper)) for audio transcription and pyannote-audio ([neural building blocks for speaker diarization](https://github.com/pyannote/pyannote-audio)) for speaker diarization in the audio recordings.

 ## Installation
-To run this project, create a Conda environment using the provided stt_environment.yaml file.
-This environment contains all the necessary dependencies for the correct functioning of the script.
+To run this project, create a conda environment using the provided stt_environment.yaml file.
+This environment contains all the dependencies for the script to work correctly

 ### Installing Conda